json-api/json-api/format/index.md

 The top-level links object **MAY** contain the following members:

-* `"self"` - a link for fetching the data in the response document.
+* `"self"` - the URL that generated the current response document.
 * `"related"` - a related resource URL (as defined above) when the primary data represents a resource relationship.
 * Pagination links for the primary data (as described below).